Bioconductor/gbcc2025/content/code.md

 description = "Code of conduct"
 +++

 This code of conduct was developed for the Bioconductor conferences.
-For more details, see the [Bioconductor Code of Conduct](https://www.bioconductor.org/about/code-of-conduct/)
+For more details, see the [Bioconductor Code of Conduct](https://www.bioconductor.org/about/code-of-conduct/).
+Also, refer to the [CODE OF CONDUCT FOR ALL PARTICIPANTS IN CSHL MEETINGS](https://meetings.cshl.edu/policies.aspx?meet=SINGLE&year=19#conduct).
 <!-- The original Code of Conduct is copy-pasted and quoted below -->

 ## Social media policy